 Pinot Noir: There’s not much Pinot Noir grown in South Africa.
 However the options available are fine efforts.
 They range from the lauded winemaker Gottfried Mocke’s era, Chamonix Pinot Noir Reserve 2008, WO Franschhoek made from the highest elevation parcels intoxicated our senses with minty and savory notes to the Hamilton Russell Vineyards Pinot Noir 2000, WO Walker Bay from the pioneer of one of the most exciting wine regions of the country Hemel-en-Aarde (“heaven on earth” in Afrikaans).
 Mr. Russell planted his Pinot Noir and Chardonnay 2 miles (3km) or so from the Atlantic Ocean to take advantage of the cool sea air and initiating a revolutionary movement for viticulture.

 Pinotage: It would be a travesty if a South African wine tasting did not include the country’s national specialty, Pinotage, a crossing of Pinot Noir and Cinsaut.
 Fairly simple fruity to seriously oaky renditions are available at reasonable prices.
-So called “Coffee Pinotage” made by the historic Stellenbosch producer Kanonkop located on the red, decomposed granite soils of the lower slopes in the prime Simonsberg-Stellenbosch ward is the oak-driven Kanonkop Pinotage 1998 WO, Stellenbosch.
+From the historic Stellenbosch producer Kanonkop located on the red, decomposed granite soils of the lower slopes in the prime Simonsberg-Stellenbosch ward was the oak-driven Kanonkop Pinotage 1998 WO, Stellenbosch.

 Peter Finlayson, a champion of Pinot Noir in South Africa, who helped build the foundation for for Hamilton Russell Vineyards in Walker Bay, jumped ship to establish his own winery Bouchard Finlayson in 1989.
 Bouchard Finlayson Hannibal 2006, WO Stellenbosch is an ambitious blend of 34% Sangiovese, 31% Petite Syrah, 20% Pinot Noir, 13% Nebbiolo, 2% Mourvedre.